-As you might expect the site is very much design lead and is certainly no worse off for it.
-Yet another blog to make us girls drool.
+As you might expect, the site is very much design lead and is certainly no worse off for it.
+Love it!

 Sonia Collett – Want That Wedding

-Sonia Collett at Want That Wedding is inspired by all things vintage, regular GoHen readers will know that “vintage” is the magic word for our team so we can send hours looking at the images featured in her blog.
-With an eye for anything quirky or kooky you’ll find, boho, vintage, barn, country, city, carnival and all styles of weddings featured in the “real weddings” section which really offers some amazing inspiration to create the perfect setting to say “I do”.
+Sonia Collett at Want That Wedding is inspired by all things vintage.
+Regular GoHen readers will know that “vintage” is the magic word for our team, so we can (and do) spend hours looking at the images featured in her blog.
+With an eye for anything quirky or kooky, you’ll find boho, vintage, barn, country, city, carnival and all styles of weddings featured in the ‘real weddings’ section, which really offers some amazing inspiration to create the perfect setting to say “I do.”

 Alison Tinlin – Plans and Presents

 It’s always good to find a wise head in a time of crisis, and if you’re planning a wedding then it does at times feel just that way.
 Thankfully, Alison Tinlin offers a wise head indeed: she has been a judge on a number of national wedding awards as well as having written pieces for Wedding Ideas Mag and other publications.
 Her blog offers a really eclectic mix of weddings which is perfect for finding random inspiration when you’re just not sure what it is you’re looking for.